Mohonk Mountain House

 3. The Testimonial Gateway: View the massive, beautiful stone archway and tower that served as the formal entrance to Mohonk Mountain House from 1908 to 1935.
 Surrounded by 110 acres and lined with large oak trees, it's an iconic Hudson Valley site.

-• Grab sandwiches to-go at Main Street Bistro for a picnic lunch by Lake Mohonk, then walk or hike through Mohonk Preserve among mountains, streams and gardens.
-Nestled in the Shawangunk Mountains, this outdoor haven has over 70 miles of carriage roads and trails for hiking, biking, running, horseback riding, cross country skiing and snowshoeing.
+• Grab sandwiches at Main Street Bistro for a picnic lunch by Lake Mohonk, then walk or hike through Mohonk Preserve among mountains, streams, and gardens.
+Nestled in the Shawangunk Mountains, this outdoor haven has more than 70 miles of carriage roads and trails for hiking, biking, running, horseback riding, cross-country skiing, and snowshoeing.

 • Bike Mohonk Preserve or Minnewaska State Park.
-These local nature preserves have over 50 miles of bike trails to experience the great outdoors, from scenic Lake Awosting to the Millbrook Mountain carriageway, you're guaranteed to find stunning overlooks of the Hudson Valley.
+These local nature preserves have more than 50 miles of bike trails to experience the great outdoors, from scenic Lake Awosting to the Millbrook Mountain carriageway, you're guaranteed to find stunning overlooks of the Hudson Valley.

 • Grab a tasty bite at Main Street Bistro, a local favorite that was voted Best Breakfast 2015 and Best Bistro 2015 by Hudson Valley Magazine.

-• Sip on the freshest, local drink at Robibero Family Vineyards.
-Enjoy tastings, cellar tours, picture-perfect views of the Hudson Valley, an outdoor fire-pit and more.
+• Sip on the freshest, local drinks at Robibero Family Vineyards.
+Enjoy tastings, cellar tours, picture-perfect views of the Hudson Valley, an outdoor fire-pit, and more.
 Voted Best Family-Friendly Vineyard 2012 by Hudson Valley Magazine, it's a destination you won't want to miss.

 • Explore Mohonk Preserve and Mountain House.
-Voted one of the World's Best, Top 100 Hotels in the World 2015 by Travel + Leisure, this lavish Victorian castle allows full access to Mohonk Preserve with over 8,500 acres of Catskill wilderness and 110 miles of trails and carriage roads for hiking, biking, running, horseback riding, cross-country skiing and more.
+Voted one of the World's Best, Top 100 Hotels in the World 2015 by Travel + Leisure, this lavish Victorian castle allows full access to Mohonk Preserve with more than 8,500 acres of Catskill wilderness and 110 miles of trails and carriage roads for hiking, biking, running, horseback riding, cross-country skiing, and more.

 • Bike the Wallkill Valley Rail Trail, a 23-mile trail surrounded by picturesque streams, hillsides, and forests that stretches from Gardiner, through New Paltz, and on to Kingston.
 Rent bikes from Bicycle Depot, $40 for the day or $27 for the afternoon, and cruise through picturesque Hudson Valley.